alexhuang91/sp12/hw4/README.md

 ##Getting Started: Building PostgreSQL

-For this assignment, you will be modifiying a slightly modified version of the PostgreSQL 9.1.2 source code.
+For this assignment, you will be modifiying a slightly simplified version of the PostgreSQL 9.1.2 source code.
 To follow these instructions you SHOULD use the virtual machine you downloaded for HW3.
-If you really donot want to use a VM, you can develop on the hive machines using you cs186-xx accounts too.
+If you really do not want to use a VM, you can develop on the hive machines using your cs186-xx accounts too.
 Instructions on how to build on the inst machines have been denoted using an asterix (*)

 #####Step 1
 To obtain the source code in your `cs186/sp12` repository that you previously cloned for `hw3` run